 Theresa is fantastic to travel with.
 She is well planned and researched.
 She hunts out all the best things to do in a place and then takes it all on with gusto.

-Theresa and her daughter had the amazing experience of seeing a Diamond Python devouring a possum when they went on the Rainforest Walk!
+Theresa and her daughter had the fantastic experience of seeing a Diamond Python devouring a possum when they went on the Rainforest Walk!

 Yes, you heard correctly, Devouring!!
 They both described it as being gross to watch, but fascinating at the same time.
 We, unfortunately (or not depending on your point of view) did not see any as intriguing as this, but thoroughly enjoyed our time on the Rainforest Walk all the same.